yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/08-node-rest-api/README.md

 * watch [promises](https://www.youtube.com/watch?v=2d7s3spWAzo)

 ## Learning Objectives
-* students will learn to use promise constructs to manage asynchronous code
+* Students will learn to use ES6 Promises to manage asyncronus javascript
-* students will learn to create a vanilla RESTful API with in-memory persistence
+* Students will learn to build RESTful HTTP servers

 ## URI vs URL
 A URI is a string of characters used to identify a resource.
 A URI could be an book ISBN, a street address, a web address, or anything else.
 URLs are URIs that idedentify resources on the world wide web.
 A URL must contain everything it needs to retrieve a resource. `/dashboard` is a URI where `https://www.example.com/dashboard` is a URL.